 South Australia remains the poster child for non-hydro renewables, with a steady growth in wind generation gradually displacing coal fired generation.
 In the year to September 2013, coal made up just 16% of power generation, gas 45%, wind 27% and net interconnector imports 12%.

 The contribution of rooftop solar PV is not included in CEDEX, but more than 19 percent of households in South Australia have gone solar.
-According to a recent Australian Energy Market Operator (AEMO) report; rooftop solar power generation is expected to reach 1,119 gigawatt-hours by 2022–23, which is expected to be equivalent to 8.9% of South Australia’s annual energy use.
+According to a recent Australian Energy Market Operator (AEMO) report; generation from rooftop solar power systems is expected to reach 1,119 gigawatt-hours by 2022–23, which is expected to be equivalent to 8.9% of South Australia’s annual energy use.

 Commenting on the report on RenewEconomy; pitt&sherry principal consultant Hugh Sherry said if solar PV was factored into South Australia’s results, the shares would be: coal 15%, gas 43%, wind 26%, interconnector 12% and PV 4%; putting renewables at 30% overall.